Here’s the simian scoop.

 We will make every attempt to contract locally for building construction – timeline and construction of buildings will be contingent upon fundraising.
 We are excited to report 2017 is the year!
 We have created waiting lists for three rhesus monkeys with a laboratory from out of state.

 In placing primates at appropriate sanctuaries as rescue scenarios arise, and promote primate rescue by recognizing the important work of existing primate sanctuaries.

 To control the daily care routine of the primates, we will ask that access to the primate sanctuary be made by appointment two weeks in advance (we will allow 1-5 visitors per day).
 Volunteers and employees will have a different schedule of visitation to be determined. *Visitors cannot be allowed close contact with monkeys, in order to ensure everyone’s safety.

-1-5 Employees – we will hire two animal caretakers to live on-site and care for the monkeys, employ an executive director, development director, and we will contract out maintenance, construction, and veterinary services.
+1-5 Employees – we will hire two animal caretakers to live on-site and care for the monkeys, employ an executive director, primate behavior specialist, and animal care manager.
+We will contract out maintenance, construction, and veterinary services.